nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `list`<br>
   `delete 2`<br>
-  Deletes the 2nd task in the TaskManager.
+  Deletes the task with index '2' in the TaskManager.<br>

 #### Clearing all entries : `clear`
 Clears all entries from the TaskManager.<br>